 Along with the essentials above, these things will bring good vibes for several days.

-- Hydration pack: Check to see if this is permitted since outside drinks are sometimes prohibited at festivals.
+• Hydration pack: Check to see if this is permitted at your festival.
 With that said, hydration packs are bags or waist packs that hold water.
 They usually have a convenient straw for drinking without even removing the bag.

 Camping Gear